riscv-boom/riscv-boom/docs/sections/intro-overview/riscv-isa.rst

 * **No cmov or predication**

-    * Although predication can lower the branch predictor complexity of small designs, it greatly complicates OoO pipelines, including the addition of a third read port for integer operations.
+    * Although predication can lower the branch predictor complexity of small designs, it greatly complicates out-of-order pipelines, including the addition of a third read port for integer operations.

 * **No implicit register specifiers**